sageserpent-open/americium/README.markdown

 - Suitable for Java and Scala - there are two APIs, each optimised for the choice of language.
 - Shrinkage is automatic and respects test case invariants.
 You don't write shrinkage code and your shrunk test cases conform to how you want them built.

+## You said something about a tour?

+I certainly did; get your ticket here: [Americium Site](https://sageserpent-open.github.io/americium).